Maidens' War (play): Plot

 Prince Přemysl grieves following the death of his wife, Princess Libuše.
 Vlasta flirted with the prince.

 Productions

 Eduard Sedlář directed a production at the Semafor Theatre in Prague, starring Oldřich Navrátil as Prince Přemysl, and also featuring the playwright, František Ringo Čech, in the role of Youngster Ctirad.
-The play has also been staged at the Theatre Bohemia in Chicago, Illinois.
+By 2013 the play had already been performed more than 3,000 times.